Statistical Inference for High-Dimensional Matrix-Variate Factor Model: Introduction

 Even in the case of $\alpha = -1$, our models and methods are very different.
 We need to deal with the bias term $\E{\bE_t \bE_t^\top} \ne 0$, while the analyses in \cite{wang2019factor,chen2019factor} are largely simplified by assuming $\bE_t$ as white noise and not including contemporaneous covariance $\E{(\bY_t - \EE \bY_t) (\bY_{t} - \EE \bY_{t})^\top}$.
 Furthermore, our assumption is more general in that $\bE_t$ is allowed to be weakly correlated across rows, columns and observations.

 The contributions of this paper are three folds.
 Firstly, we expand considerably the scope of applicability of \cite{wang2019factor} and related work, making the theory and methods useful for a wider range of applications.
 The previous work uses only cross-covariance to learn the latent factors and factor loadings.
 This not only requires the restrictive assumption that $\{\bE_t\}$ is a white noise series, but also becomes ineffective when auto-correlations are weak.
-This makes the procedure inapplicable to cross-sectional data such as high-throughput data like gene or proteomic expression data across samples or image data illustrated in Section 6.2.
+This makes the procedure inapplicable to i.i.d matrix-variate data, such as gene or proteomic expression data across samples and multiple image data illustrated in Section \ref{sec:application}.2.
 It can not be applied to financial return data due to the efficient market hypothesis.
 In contrast, we use the most informative piece of information: the contemporary covariance matrix.
 This modification makes the procedure applicable to i.i.d matrix-variate data and weakly auto-correlated data.

 In addition, we point out that the first moments also provide useful information and thoroughly incorporate this by aggregating it with the second moments via a weighted spectral method.
 Theorem 2 shows precisely how much the benefit is (if any).
 We show how to choose the parameter $\alpha$ in real applications and further point out a generalization of this idea to yield an even more powerful method by incorporating the auto-covariance as well \citep{wang2019factor}.